 In 1911, the Eastside Commercial Club, an organization of Kirkland business owners, lodged a complaint with the Washington Public Service Commission (formerly the Washington Railroad Commission), demanding a depot in Kirkland.
 The complaint claimed sufficient freight business existed in Kirkland to warrant a full-time agent, and therefore, a building in which the agent would operate.
 In September, the NP compiled and submitted to the Commission freight traffic amounts to and from Kirkland via Renton and Woodinville, the two nearest NP stations with freight agents, showing total revenue for Kirkland to be $400 per month for July and August.
 The Commission heard arguments on September 26.

 On November 21, the Commission issued its ruling, siding with the Kirkland business community, and ordered the NP to construct a depot within 90 days, but also ordered the commercial club to pay ½ of the agent’s monthly salary of $70.
-They also cited an average revenue of $675 per month, for an earlier, and longer, period (February – July).
+The Commission also apparently disputed the NP’s revenue report and cited an average revenue of $675 per month, for an earlier, and longer, period (February – July).

 However, the NP appears to have been correct about the amount of traffic flowing in and out of Kirkland being insufficient.
 Soon after the depot opened, they filed a petition with the Commission that was heard in April, 1912.
-The Commission ruled in the NP’s favor and allowed the NP to remove the agent (and telegraph operator—the same person in Kirkland’s case) and substitute a lower-paid caretaker, presumably to maintain the building but not offer freight or passenger service.
+The Commission ruled in the NP’s favor and allowed the NP to remove the agent (and telegraph operator—the same person in Kirkland’s case) and substitute a lower-paid caretaker.
 Employee time tables show the absence of a telegraph operator by October 27.
-NP files document the removal of the train order signal in that same timeframe, further evidence that there was no on duty to transmit orders to train crews.
+NP files document the removal of the train order signal in that same time frame, further evidence that there was no-one on duty to transmit orders to train crews.

 A phone that train crews could use to contact the dispatcher was installed at the depot sometime between April and October, 1916.
 This also means that passenger service at the Kirkland station would have reverted to a flag stop, like Houghton and Firloch.
 Passengers would flag down the train and then purchase a ticket from the conductor.